UMDF Board Members and Bios

 Rev. Mary Kohstaedt Huycke

-Rev. Mary Kohlstaedt Huycke is an ordained elder in The United Methodist Church currently serving as the interim District Superintendent (DS) for the 7 Rivers District of the Pacific Northwest Annual Conference.
+Rev. Mary Kohlstaedt Huycke is an ordained elder in The United Methodist Church previously serving as the interim District Superintendent (DS) for the 7 Rivers District of the Pacific Northwest Annual Conference.
 She is the co-founder and Executive Director of Courageous Space Coaching & Consulting, where she has worked for the past 15 years as as a leadership coach helping clergy, congregations, and judicatory bodies navigate change and transition.

 Certified as a professional co-active coach in 2003 and with advanced certificates in organizational and systems coaching, Huycke works across denominational lines helping leaders and working at the intersection of leadership development, organizational development, and spiritual direction.
 Denominationally, she has served GBHEM in a variety of capacities, from coaching staff at the annual New DS & DCM training, to developing materials for the New Clergy 360, to assisting with training and learning events overseas in Russia and the UK.